Skip to main content

 What is a Default Theme?

-Your Default Theme is the foundational styling that gets applied to all new Chameleon experiences you create.
-You'll create this Theme when you get started with Chameleon
+Your Default Theme is the foundational styling that gets applied to all new Chameleon Experiences you create.
+You'll create this Theme when you get started with Chameleon.

-πŸ‘‰ You can also invite a Designer on your team to help set your Account Theme or create more Themes and Templates
+πŸ‘‰ You can also invite a Designer on your team to help set your Account Theme or create more Themes and Templates.

 Creating and Managing Multiple Themes

-Multiple themes help you maintain consistent branding across different types of in-app announcements while allowing variation for specific use cases.
+Multiple Themes help you maintain consistent branding across different types of in-app announcements while allowing variation for specific use cases.

-When you have multiple Themes, you can also pick a different Theme for a new Experience when building it:
+When you have multiple Themes, you can pick a different Theme for a new Experience when building it:

 Account Styling